mikedebian/midic/README.md

 # midic (v5)

-Simple ncurses MIDI browser/player (personal project)
+Simple ncurses MIDI browser/player (personal project).
+Included are a couple of changes made my copilot.

 ## Description
 midic is a tiny terminal MIDI browser/player.
 It lists directories first (alphabetical), then `.mid` files (alphabetical).
 Use it to navigate folders and play MIDI files via `aplaymidi`.